Setup in Windows#

 1. Download and install Anaconda (or Miniconda) for Windows.

 2. Open the Anaconda Command Prompt.
-Create a new conda environment called bdt3-py and pull the default package set with the following command: conda create -n bdt3-py anaconda.
+Create a new conda environment called bdt3-py and pull the default package set with the following command: conda create -n bdt3-py.

 3. Activate the bdt3-py environment: conda activate bdt3-py.